 Yes.
 Sacred Spaces affirms that individuals may want to submit a report anonymously; therefore, we provide an option to do so.
 An anonymous report will be evaluated in the same manner as a report with an identified complainant.
 In order to give full and fair consideration to a report, Sacred Spaces may conduct interviews or engage in processes that could identify an anonymous reporter.
 Though we cannot guarantee complete confidentiality, we will make every effort to ensure that information is shared only on a need-to-know basis for the purposes of an assessment or investigation.

-If you prefer to submit a report anonymously, you may do so online or send it to 5915 Beacon Street, Pittsburgh, PA, 15217 CONFIDENTIAL ATTN: [name of Leader].
+If you prefer to submit a report anonymously, you may do so online or send it to 5915 Beacon Street, Pittsburgh, PA, 15217 CONFIDENTIAL ATTN _____ .
+(Please note that using this option may result in delayed receipt).
 The more information and detail you are able to provide, the more effective we can be in our follow up.

 Retaliation2 is prohibited against anyone for making a good faith report about a perceived violation of our policy.
-If you experience or witness retaliatory behavior after reporting, please contact a Leader as soon as possible.
+If you believe you may have experienced or witnessed retaliatory behavior after reporting, please know that this behavior is a violation of our policy and may be reported in the same manner, described above.

 In addition to notifying Sacred Spaces about your concerns, you may wish to seek support and information from external organizations.
 For additional supportive resources and external reporting agencies, see here.